phyloacc/PhyloAcc/README_PARAMETER.md

   * *OUTGROUP*: outgroup species of the phylogeny.
 These species are not considered to be accelerated in our model.
   * *CONSERVE*: species assumed to be mostly conserved.
 The algorithm will filter out elements "missing" in more than *CONSERVE_PROP* of the conserved species.
 Input conserved species should exclude target species.
   * *CONSERVE_PROP*: filter out elements "missing" in more than *CONSERVE_PROP* of the conserved species (default: 0.8).
   * *PRUNE_TREE*: Whether to prune "missing" branches besides outgroup.
-The "missing" branches are always pruned. (default: false, no prune).
+The "missing" branches inside outgroup are always pruned. (default: false, no prune).

 * **Alignment Gaps and Filtering**:
   * *GAPCHAR*: the character for alignment gaps. (default: -).
 Should be one char.